 On March 10, 2015, the Company entered into a loan agreement with a non-arm's length lender.
 The principal amount of the loan is used for working capital purposes and bears interest at the rate of 12% per annum.
 The principal balance of the loan, together with all accrued and unpaid interest thereon shall become due and payable in full on demand.
 As additional consideration for providing the loan, the Company will pay to the lender an arrangement fee in an amount equal to 20% of the principal amount of the loan totaling \$6,000.
 Such amount is payable at the election of the lender in cash or common shares, or a combination of both.
 Payment of all or any part of the arrangement fee in common shares is subject to TSX Venture Exchange approval.
+See events after the reporting period for further information.

 On September 21, 2015, the Company entered into a loan agreement with a non-arm's length lender.
 The principal amount of the loan is used for working capital purposes and bears interest at the rate of 12% per annum.
 The principal balance of the loan, together with all accrued and unpaid interest thereon shall become due and payable in full on demand.
 As additional consideration for providing the loan, the Company will pay to the lender an arrangement fee in an amount equal to 20% of the principal amount of the loan totalling \$2,700.
 Such amount is payable at the election of the lender in cash or common shares, or a combination of both.
 Payment of all or any part of the arrangement fee in common shares is subject to TSX Venture Exchange approval.
+See events after the reporting period for further information.

 On March 7, 2016, the Company entered into a loan agreement with a non-arm's length lender.
 The principal amount of the loan is used for working capital purposes and bears interest at the rate of 12% per annum.
 The principal balance of the loan, together with all accrued and unpaid interest thereon shall become due and payable in full on demand.
 As additional consideration for providing the loan, the Company will pay to the lender an arrangement fee in an amount equal to 20% of the principal amount of the loan totalling \$19,200.
 Such amount is payable at the election of the lender in cash or common shares, or a combination of both.
 Payment of all or any part of the arrangement fee in common shares is subject to TSX Venture Exchange approval.
-See Note 6 for further information.
+See events after the reporting period for further information.